-Cylinder (g = 2): The particle is kept in a cylinder of given radius parallel to the z-axis.
+Cylinder (g=6,7,8): The particle is kept in a cylinder of given radius parallel to the x (g=6), y (g=7), or z-axis (g=8).
+For backwards compatibility, setting g=2 is mapped to g=8 in the code so that old .tpr files and topologies work.
 The force from the flat-bottomed potential acts towards the axis of the cylinder.
-The z-component of the force is zero.
+The component of the force parallel to the cylinder axis is zero.
+For a cylinder aligned along the z-axis: